 |Equipment lease:||Variable (up to 5 years)|

 The Harbortouch terms and conditions (available below) outline a three-year agreement with automatic renewal for two-year terms, a Liquidated Damages early termination fee of either $250 or the number of remaining months in the contract multiplied by $35 (whichever is greater), and transaction fees according to a tiered pricing schedule.
-Merchants who receive equipment from the company will also be subject to a $79 annual fee and a $99 annual security fee.
+Merchants who receive equipment from the company may also be subject to a $79 annual fee and an $89 annual security fee.
 Harbortouch’s “Elite” POS system costs $69 per month, while its “Echo” POS system costs $39 per month.

 Although these are the company’s official terms, the company’s use of independent sales agents means that contract terms may vary from agent to agent.
 A representative of the company confirmed in the comment section of this review that many of the contract terms are liable to be altered by a given sales representative, so merchants are advised to review contracts carefully and only deal with agents they trust.
 Multiple complaints have described a situation in which a sales agent verbally agreed to waive or alter certain fees and then failed to follow through on those changes.
 Alternatively, there are multiple claims that agents failed to disclose the early termination fee associated with the company’s POS agreement.